Stan & Ollie, a valentine to the comedy team of Laurel and Hardy, bows in US theaters this Friday, December 28.

 But as a news site that covers streaming content, The Savvy Screener is pleased to point out options for watching Laurel and Hardy films online.
 The question is, where does an L&H newbie start?

 Below are some of our picks for Laurel and Hardy’s best, including both silent and sound shorts, and features (they made more than 100 films as a team from 1927 to 1951).
-You can find many of them on YouTube.
+You can find from many providers, including Amazon and YouTube.
 If you’re already a Laurel and Hardy fan, feel free to add your must-see choices in the comment section below.

 Two Tars (1928)

 Two sailors on leave (Laurel and Hardy) pick up two women and then, with their dates’ encouragement, battle with short-tempered motorists stuck in a traffic jam.
 Talk about road rage.

 Laurel and Hardy escape prison and find vertiginous refuge on the girders of an unfinished skyscraper.

 Big Business (1929)

 The boys sell Christmas trees door-to-door in LA, incurring the wrath of James Finlayson.